meadowingc/obsidian-trackbear/README.md

 # TrackBear for Obsidian

 Connect your Obsidian writing to [TrackBear](https://trackbear.app) and track your progress without leaving your vault.
-Great for morning pages, novels, blog posts, or any writing project you want to keep tabs on.
+Great for morning pages, blog posts, or any writing project you want to keep tabs on.

 ## What it does